Editor's note: This post was originally published on November 18, 2013.

 Simple and sweet, this "urban tale" of a boy who stops to care for a bird with a broken wing demonstrates to readers the importance of stepping back, paying attention to the world around us, and sharing kindness with others.
 This book demonstrates how one person can make a big difference in another person's life.

 Set in the Depression Era, Lydia Grace leaves her family to live with her uncle and help him with his bakery.
 Her kindness, compassion, strength of character, and generosity are contagious.
 Children and adults alike will learn from Lydia Grace's giving nature and how she makes the best of her situation, helping others find the sunshine and beauty in every day.

 Ordinary Mary's Extraordinary Deed by Emily Pearson (ages 4-8)

 Ordinary Mary is on her way to her ordinary home from her ordinary school, when she decides to pick up blueberries on the walk for a neighbor.
-What she does is begin a series of events where everyone gives a little and everyone realizes how good it feels.
+What she does begins a series of events where everyone gives a little and realizes how good it feels.

 The Rain Came Down by David Shannon (ages 5-7)

 An unexpected rainstorm turns a cranky and selfish community into one filled with kindness and giving.
 This smart story demonstrates the power of one person, and how when one person chooses to care, he or she can change an entire community.